dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

     the field.
 This will open a map where you can search for a location and capture a polygon (button in the upper right corner of the map).

-7. Click **Save new** to register the tracked entity type.
+7. Click **Save new** to register the tracked entity instance.

-8. You will now get prompted to the dashboard of the newly created tracked entity type.
+8. You will now be prompted to the tracked entity instance dashboard.

+    The dashboard will show relevant information about the newly created tracked entity instance.

 > **Note**
 >